RocketCommunicationsInc/astro-uxds/_content/components/status-symbol.md

 ::: compliance

-- X.X.X Status Symbols shall always be rendered with the specified shapes<!--link to colors-->.
+- 5.16.1 Status Symbols shall always be rendered with the specified shapes<!--link to colors-->.
-- X.X.X Status Symbols shall always be rendered with the specified colors<!--link to shapes-->.
+- 5.16.2 Status Symbols shall always be rendered with the specified colors<!--link to shapes-->.

 :::